mrxrsd/jace4fc/README.md

 # Jace4fc
 Jace4fc is hard-fork of Jace.NET.
+The major difference between them it is that here we hace decimal support.

 Jace is a high performance calculation engine for the .NET platform.
 It stands for "Just Another Calculation Engine For Financial Calculations"

 ## What does it do?